Director: Lamark Shaw, MA

-Daemen College recognizes the Washington D.C.
+Daemen University recognizes the Washington D.C.
 Internship Institute (WII) program for 15 academic credits (9 credits internship and two 3-credit academic courses).
-Learning takes place primarily at the site in Washington, DC and is selected with the assistance of the WII staff.
+Learning takes place primarily at the site in Washington, DC, and is selected with the assistance of the WII staff.
 The student’s financial aid package should be reviewed by the Financial Aid office prior to applying.

 MAJORS REQUIRED TO PARTICIPATE IN AN INTERNSHIP

 While the internship program is open to students in every academic discipline, it is a program plan requirement for the following majors: Accounting, Business Administration, English: Professional Writing and Rhetoric, History, Political Science, French, Spanish, and Health Promotion.
 In addition, Physician Assistant students who are required to complete 120 hours of direct patient contact experience before entering the PA program can also use these hours as a free elective for academic credit if approved by their faculty advisor.